 Various Authors have investigated the feeding ecology of large pelagic predators of the Mediterranean Sea.
-Stomach contents of stranded cetacean specimens have been analyzed by Astruc (2005), Blanco et al. (2001), Blanco et al. (2000, 2001, 2006), Bello (1992), Carlini et al. (1992a, b), Lefkaditou and Poulopoulos (1998), Orsi Relini and Garibaldi (1992), Orsi Relini and Relini (1993), Öztürk et al. (2007), Podestà and Meotti (1991), Pulcini et al. (1992), Roberts (2003), Würtz and Marrale (1993) and Würtz et al. (1992).
-Tuna, tuna-like species and swordfish prey have been identified by Bello (1991), Orsi Relini et al. (1995), Peristeraki et al. (2005), Sarà and Sarà (2007), Sinopoli et al. (2004) from specimens obtained from commercial fishery catches.
+Stomach contents of stranded cetacean specimens have been analyzed by Astruc (2005), Blanco et al. (2001), Blanco et al. (2000, 2001, 2006), Bello (1992), Carlini et al. (1992a, b), Lefkaditou and Poulopoulos (1998), Orsi Relini and Garibaldi (1992), Orsi Relini and Relini (1993), Öztürk et al..
+(2007), Podestà and Meotti (1991), Pulcini et al. (1992), Roberts (2003), Würtz and Marrale (1993) and Würtz et al. (1992).
+Tuna, tuna-like species and swordfish prey have been identified by Bello (1991), Orsi Relini et al..
+(1995), Peristeraki et al. (2005), Sarà and Sarà (2007), Sinopoli et al. (2004) from specimens obtained from commercial fishery catches.
 Pelagic shark (Prionace glauca) feeding behaviour has been studied by Politi (1991), while Tomas et al. (2001) carried out investigations on loggerhead turtle diet.
+An overall view of pelagic fauna which can be drawn from these studies is given in Fig. 48.

 Deep diving predators such as Cuvier's beaked whale (Ziphius cavirostris) and sperm whale (Physeter catodon) are mostly or exclusively teuthophagous.
 They feed on deeper mesopelagic and bathypelagic species that live down to a depth of 2000 m.
 They can thus give us information about cephalopods living in the deeper water layers.
-Risso's dolphin (Grampus griseus), which is also teuthophagous, finds its prey in less deep layers.
-Approximately 60 Mediterranean cephalopod species have been identified: among them, Histiotheuthids are the most represented (57,8%), followed by Ommastrephids.
+Risso's dolphin (Grampus griseus), which is also teuthophagous, finds its prey in less deep layers (Fig. 49).
+Approximately 60 Mediterranean cephalopod species have been identified: among them, Histiotheuthids are the most represented (57,8%), followed by Ommastrephids (see box Mesopelagic cephalopods).

-A rough estimate of biomass of pelagic cephalopods eaten by the three cetacean species S. coeruleoalba, G. griseus and Globicephala melas in the Ligurian Sea area has been published by Marrale and Wurtz (1994), giving the total mass of 30.800 t for eight cephalopod species (Ancistroteuthis lichtensteinii, Histioteuthis reversa, Histioteuthis bonnellii, Todarodes sagittatus, Illex coindetii, Todaropsis eblanae, Sepietta oweniana, Heteroteuthis dispar).
+A rough estimate of biomass of pelagic cephalopods eaten by the three cetacean species S. coeruleoalba, G. griseus and Globicephala melas in the Ligurian Sea area has been published by Marrale and Würtz (1994), giving the total mass of 30.800 t for eight cephalopod species (Ancistroteuthis lichtensteinii,

+Histioteuthis reversa, Histioteuthis bonnellii, Todarodes sagittatus, Illex coindetii, Todaropsis eblanae, Sepietta oweniana, Heteroteuthis dispar).